greenm01/vb4x/docs/vb4x_specs.md

 Starbases require five months (five turns) to construct and require an orbital shipyard.
 They may be destroyed by hostile forces while under construction.
 The invested PP are lost forever.
 Unfinished Starbases may not contribute to defense and their benefits do not incur until 100% completed.

-A Starbase may be moved to an adjacent non-hostile solar system, and may be upgraded with weapons tech at 50% of the current PC.
+A Starbase may be moved to an adjacent non-hostile solar system.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
 Crippled Starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.